emist/D3DTextureRipper/README.md

 [Windows Debug Help Library](http://msdn.microsoft.com/en-us/library/windows/desktop/ms679309.aspx)

-The windebug dlls need to be placed in the bin\ folder of WindowerClient for the project to execute properly.
+The windebug dlls need to be placed in the bin\ folder of Injector for the project to execute properly.

 <h2>Compiling</h2>